 SCHOOL TO PRISON PIPELINE

-Black girls are three times more likely than white girls to receive an office referral
+Black girls are 10 times more likely than their white counterparts to be expelled under zero-tolerance policies

 Source: Edward W. Morris & Brea L. Perry, Girl Behaving Badly?
 Race, Gender & Subjective Evaluation in the Discipline of Af.
 Am.
 Girls.